Centuries ago, she was Queen of the Pirates.

 Kind of makes you think about your own mortality, doesn’t it?

 When it’s not breaking your brain, the Skull doubles as a decorative badge that flashes its eyes when you touch a small contact panel on the back of its head.
 It’s the perfect way to spice up your Halloween wardrobe or to add a little mystery to your porch decor.
 And remember, our commitment to open source extends well beyond hardware and software.
 Looking to knit a hat for your Skull?
 Think it would look kinda badass with an eye patch?
 Or a forehead tattoo?
+Or a face mask?
 Go for it!
 We’re certainly not going to stop you.
 In fact, we’re here to help!

 A 3D-printable model for these glasses will be made available in our GitHub repository.
 They are intended for cosmetic use only and should not be prescribed as an optometric intervention for the undead.